-EIS worked with Velocity to plan, design, and execute their cloud migration, and six months later, the entire process was completed.
+EIS worked with Velocity to plan, design, and execute their AWS cloud migration, and six months later, the entire process was completed.
 And what EIS ultimately gained were invaluable improvements across their entire operations.

 For example, a billing report that used to take 25 minutes to run now takes one minute—a time savings of 96%.
 With this report running four times daily, EIS now saves an hour a day to reinvest in other business critical tasks.

-EIS’ move to the cloud helped them realize cost savings, too.
+EIS’ move to the AWS cloud helped them realize cost savings, too.
 By ditching their outdated operating systems, they eliminated the need for costly IT resources and hardware.
 This helped EIS save as much as 20% in infrastructure costs.